geode-sdk/docs/fields.md

 # Fields

-Say you want to add a property to an existing class, one way you could do this is by storing the property in a global variable like so:
+Say you want to add a property to an existing class.
+One way you could do this is by storing the property in a global variable like so:

 ```cpp
 int totalJumps = 0;